Preparing pupils for adulthood: Developing learners that are happy, successful and increasing in independence

 The school has the support of Educational Psychologists, who will assist us with students who are causing concern.
-Additionally, we use two agencies to support students with emotional needs, Jigsaw and Learning Space.
+Additionally, we use two agencies to support students with emotional needs, Drama Therapy and Learning Space.

-Both come into the school on a weekly basis and can work with parents.
+Both come into the school on a weekly basis and can work with parents/carers.
 These have proved to be greatly valued and respected by students and parents alike.

 The welfare of the students is of paramount importance and we ask families to provide details of their health when they come to Woodfield and throughout their time with us.

-We are happy to administer medication during the school day, but please medication must be labelled clearly and kept in date.
+We are happy to administer medication during the school day, but please ensure medication is labelled clearly and kept in date.

 We believe that student learning is motivated by rewarding success, no matter how small.

 All students are able to earn Acorns—our Woodfield currency.
-Once students have earned their Acorns, they will be encouraged to bank their ‘wages’ or ‘Rewards’ by opening an account at the ‘Bank’.
-They have the chance to buy a variety of items at ‘Woodfield Stores’ There will be a range of different priced products and goods on offer in the Woodfield Shop.
-The new enterprise and reward scheme will be available to all students across the school.
+Once students have earned their Acorns, they will be encouraged to bank their ‘wages’ or ‘rewards’ by opening an account at the ‘Bank’.
+They have the chance to buy a variety of items at ‘Woodfield Stores’.
+There will be a range of different priced products and goods on offer in the Woodfield Shop.
+The enterprise and reward scheme is available to all students across the school.
 For more information visit our Careeers and Enterprise page

 All students belong to a House for which they can earn points which can be turned into privileges.
-‘Pleasure to Know’ Certificates are awarded to students who have been just that over the period of a week.
+Other rewards include our new EPraise system and our Value Leaves which are awarded during our end of week celebration assemblies.

 SPECIAL EDUCATIONAL NEEDS POLICY

-Woodfield’s SEND policy is in keeping with the school’s aims, its teaching and learning policy and its policy on equality of opportunity.
+Woodfield’s SEND policy is in keeping with the school’s aims, its learning and teaching policy and its policy on equality of opportunity.
 Governors and staff ensure that students enjoy a broad and balanced education which meets individual need.